Achraf Hakimi

-Hakimi came through Real Madrid's youth academy.
-He began playing for Real Madrid Castilla in 2016 and was promoted to the first-team in 2017.
+At club level, Hakimi began playing for Real Madrid Castilla in 2016 and was promoted to the first-team in 2017.
 He was sent on a two-year loan deal to Bundesliga side Borussia Dortmund, winning the DFL-Supercup in 2019.
-He then signed with Serie A side Inter Milan for a reported fee of €40 million, helping the club win the 2020–21 Serie A title, their first in 11 years.
-Paris Saint-Germain then signed him in 2021 for a reported fee of €60 million.
+He then signed with Serie A side Inter Milan for a reported fee of €42 million, helping the club win the 2020–21 Serie A title, their first in 11 years.
+Paris Saint-Germain then signed him in 2021 for a reported fee of €68 million.
+At PSG, Hakimi has won four Ligue 1 titles, and contributed to the club's first-ever UEFA Champions League title in 2025, scoring the first goal against his former club Inter Milan, in a match that ended 5–0 for PSG.